 Our growth has been further supported by the rapid consolidation among retail insurance brokers and the consolidation of their wholesaler trading partner relationships.
 During 2023, retail insurance brokers completed 782 merger and acquisition ("M&A") transactions according to OPTIS Partners, compared to 987 in 2022, 1,034 in 2021, and 795 in 2020.
 According to Business Insurance, this M&A velocity contributed to the Top 100 retail brokers growing revenue by over 13% in 2022.
 As retail brokers have become larger, they have looked to establish relationships with fewer, more trusted wholesale brokers.
 This approach, commonly known as "wholesale panel consolidation," ensures that the retail brokers have quality, clarity, and consistency across their operations and insurance placement.
-The trend of wholesale panel consolidation started in 2011 among global retail insurance brokers and was subsequently replicated by middle-market retail brokers.
-We believe that retail insurance brokers favor having us on their wholesale panels as a preferred trading partner because we have national scale, top-flight talent, a full suite of product solutions, and are free from channel conflicts with their retail operations.
+The trend of wholesale panel consolidation started in 2011 among global retail insurance brokers favor having us on their wholesale panels as a preferred trading partner because we have national scale, top-flight talent, a full suite of product solutions, and are free from channel conflicts with their retail operations.
 As retail insurance brokers continue to grow and consolidate their wholesale panels, we expect that the amount of premiums we place from these existing retail broker relationships will grow.